MasterIO02/ordr-client/README.md

 NodeJS v22+ is required.

 1. Clone the repository
-2. Run 'npm ci' at the root folder of the o!rdr client to install dependencies
+2. Run `npm ci` at the root folder of the o!rdr client to install dependencies
-3. Run 'npm start' to launch it
+3. Run `npm start` to launch it
 4. Follow the instructions, dependencies like danser will be downloaded automatically

 ### Run from a build